qinkeith/operators/memcached/golang/README.md

     ```golang
     memcached := &cachev1alpha1.Memcached{}
     ```

+  - The `Reconcile` function -

+    ```golang
+    func (r *MemcachedReconciler) Reconcile(ctx context.Context, req ctrl.Request) (ctrl.Result, error)
+    ```

+    This function expects:

+    - [Context](https://go.dev/blog/context): The context carries a deadline, a cancellation signal, and other values across API boundaries.
+The context       takes into account the identity of the end user, auth tokens, and the request's deadline.
+To view your current context:

+        ```bash
+        kubectl config view
+        ```

+    - [Request](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/reconcile#Request): Request contains the information necessary to reconcile a     Kubernetes object.
+This includes the information to uniquely identify the object - its Name and Namespace.

   - The `Get` function - Use it to confirm that the observed resource, Memcached in our case, is defined in the namespace:

     ```golang